H i s t o r y

 E v e n t s

 We'd love to see you at our events!
-Monthly concerts are usually held on the second Saturday of the month, starting at 7:00 pm.
+Monthly concerts are usually held on the second Saturday of the month, starting at 7:00 PM October-April.
 (See the Calendar for upcoming concerts.)
 Adult admission is $10; kids 12 and under free.
-Concerts are presented at the Mountain View Community Center from October through May and in Mt.
+Concerts are presented at the Mountain View Community Center from October through April and in Mt.
 Morris Town Park during the warmer months.

 For many years, BHFS has offered a June concert and the July festival in the Mt.
 Morris Town Park.
-Well, this year, we are extending concerts in the park through September!
-NOTE: The June, August, and September concerts will be on Sundays at 2:00 pm (inclement weather site: Mountain View Community Center).
+Well, this year, we are extending concerts in the park from May through September!
+NOTE: The May, June, August, and September concerts will be on Saturday afternoons at 2:00 PM (inclement weather site: Mountain View Community Center).

 Many of our members gather on Thursday afternoons for an acoustic jam.
 (Click here for details.)